HIV Testing Overview

 Types of HIV Tests and Their Window Periods

-- Antigen/Antibody Test—An antigen/antibody test performed by a laboratory on blood from your vein can usually detect HIV infection 18 to 45 days after exposure.
-An antigen/antibody test done with blood from a finger prick takes longer to detect HIV (18 to 90 days after an exposure).
+- An antigen/antibody test performed by a laboratory using blood from your vein can usually detect HIV infection 18 to 45 days after exposure.

-- Antibody Test—An antibody test can usually detect HIV infection 23 to 90 days after an exposure.
-Most rapid tests and self-tests are antibody tests.
-In general, antibody tests that use blood from a vein detect HIV sooner after infection than tests done with blood from a finger prick or with oral fluid.
+- In general, antibody tests that use blood from a vein detect HIV infection sooner after exposure than tests done with blood from a finger prick or with oral fluid.

 Ask your health care provider or HIV testing counselor about the window period for your test and whether you will need a follow-up test to confirm the results.
 If you’re using a self-test, you can get that information from the materials included in the test’s package.